apache/hudi/website/versioned_docs/version-0.13.0/query_engine_setup.md

 :::

 ## StarRocks
-As of StarRocks v3.1, there's complete support for both Hudi Copy-on-Write and Merge-on-Read tables.
+For Copy-on-Write tables StarRocks provides support for Snapshot queries and for Merge-on-Read tables, StarRocks provides support for Snapshot and Read Optimized queries.
-Please refer [StarRocks docs](https://docs.starrocks.io/docs/data_source/catalog/hudi_catalog/) to get started.
+Please refer [StarRocks docs](https://docs.starrocks.io/docs/data_source/catalog/hudi_catalog/) for more details.